-This all started with some coffee, some leftover ingredients, and shear boredom.
-It culminated into a new tradition.
+This all started with some coffee, some leftover ingredients, and sheer boredom.
+It culminated in a new tradition.
 One which I hope to pass on to guests, to friends, and of course, to family.
-Many of my compatriots already know both my passions for fine specialty coffees as well as my love of cuisine and the culinary arts.
+Many of my compatriots already know both my passion for fine specialty coffees as well as my love of cuisine and the culinary arts.
 It is my desire that, through this piece, you the reader might also become acquainted with how I have melded the two together and ended up with a new tradition.

 From My Family to Yours

 And like all traditions, it has the leeway to evolve into more, if you so desire.
 Traditions tend to have a greater significance when coupled with a particular event.
 For my household, this new tradition is perfect for those times when close, personal friends are over because they know how much I love coffee, and how I much I enjoy baking.
 They share in the taste and the significance to the host.
 It doesn’t need to stop there.
 As it is a very easy tradition to learn from, it becomes all that much easier to pass it along to the guest.
 Imparting them with the tradition, for them to take to their homes and for their own personal enjoyment.
 And, hopefully, they might pass their version along to others.